pomerium/pomerium/docs/docs/k8s/ingress.md

 ### Defining Routes

 If you've tested Pomerium using the all-in-one service, you're probably familiar with configuring routes in Pomerium's `config.yaml`.
-In this environmenzt, each route is defined as a.... what @travis?
+In this environment, each route is defined as an Ingress resource in the Kubernetes API.

-TODO: Finish ^

 The Ingress Controller will monitor Ingress resources in the cluster, creating a Pomerium route definition for each one.
 Policy and other configuration options for the route are set by using annotations starting with `ingress.pomerium.io/`.

 Example: